Best V-Mount Battery for RED V-RAPTOR

 Frequently Asked Questions

-Can I use standard V-mount batteries on the V-RAPTOR?
+Can I use standard full-size V-mount batteries on the RED V-RAPTOR?

-Most airlines allow batteries under 100Wh in carry-on luggage with no limit on quantity (within reason).
-Batteries between 100Wh and 160Wh (like the 150Wh models mentioned) are usually limited to two per person and require airline approval.
-Never put lithium-ion V-mount batteries in checked luggage, as this is a major safety violation.
-Always check your specific airline’s current regulations before heading to the airport for a shoot.
+Under FAA and most international IATA guidelines, lithium-ion batteries under 100Wh are generally allowed in carry-on luggage with no quantity limit, provided they are for personal use.
+Batteries between 101Wh and 160Wh (like the Core SWX 150) are usually limited to two per person and require airline approval.
+Never put these in checked luggage, as it is a major safety violation.

 Final Verdict